breatheco-de/the-misspell-chalenge/README.md

 ![Github logo on BreatheCode lesson](https://github.com/breatheco-de/the-misspell-chalenge/blob/master/github-logo.png?raw=true)

 1.1.
-Click on the GitHub logo at the top of the lesson, it will take you to the lesson source file on github.com.
+Click on the GitHub logo at the top of the lesson.
+It will take you to the lesson source file on github.com.
 1.2.
 Click on the pencil icon (edit) and the lesson source file will become editable.
 1.3.
 Fix the lesson misspell.